Jiawei-Fu/academic_website/content/home/publications.md

 ## Formal Theory

+Jiawei Fu, Catherine Hafer, and Dimitri Landa **"A Formal Theory of Debate: Full Revelation"**

 ## China

 Jiawei Fu, Zenren Li, and Haibing Yan **"A Privilege of the Rich?
 A Duality of Unequal Government Responsiveness in Urban China"**[Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4253200)